-Grief is hard enough.
 Can you imagine having your identity stolen while grieving.
-Compounding the situation with identity theft can be extremely overwhelming and disheartening.
+Compounding grief with identity theft can be extremely overwhelming and disheartening.
 Not to mention, what do you do when it happens.
-I have been the victim of one of the most extreme cases of identity theft while grieving.
-I have had my social security number, driver’s license number, address, date of birth among many other things stolen from me.
+My experience with identity was very lengthy and time consuming.
+I had my social security number, driver’s license number, address, date of birth among many other things stolen from me.
 To compound the situation, I only found out after several bank accounts had been opened in my name.
 I speak from personal experience and have gone through the proper recovery steps when my identity was stolen.
 After a lot of research, I found the following government site to be one the best and most thorough resource to cover all of your bases with a roadmap and checklist to boot.
 The website is Identitytheft.gov.
-The site is backed by the federal trade commission.
+The site is backed by the Federal Trade Commission.
 I have also highlighted the following tips when creating a plan.

 Notify the Federal Trade Commission

-Get a PIN number in order to file your tax returns—important so no one steals your tax return
+Get a PIN number in order to file your tax returns—important so no one steals your tax refund--IRS.gov

 Alert ChexSystems—this is the reporting system for bank accounts.

 Notify your bank and put extra security steps in place when obtaining information

 Notify the banks and or institutions where fraudulent accounts were opened.

 Be very careful when giving your personal information online or in person.
 Also, be mindful of the your children’s personal information.